aphp/redcap-helmchart/README.md

 - *How can I update it?*

-  We recommend to setup your REDCap installation using the default method stated [in the examples](./examples/), that is to provide the chart with your REDCap Community credentials via a Secret.
-You can then simply use the REDCap "one click update" feature to update your installation via the Control Center.
+  We recommend to setup your REDCap installation using the default method stated [in the examples](./examples/), that is to provide the chart with your REDCap Community credentials via a Kubernetes Secret, as it will ease the update process.
+Regarding the update process, you can follow two routes :
+  - `Standard Update` : You can upgrade your REDCap version in the `values.yaml` of your Helm Release (`redcap.version` parameter), and then redeploy your release.
+  - `Easy Update` : You can use REDCap's `Easy Upgrade` feature, which allows you to update your installation directly from the Control Center, as an admin user.
+This method is disabled by default, as it allows the application to modify its own installation, which may be considered as a security breach.
+If you still wish to proceed, make sure you set the `redcap.config.readOnlyAppDir` parameter to `false` in the `values.yaml` file of your Helm Release.

 - *How can I manage backups?*